 During '94-'95 he was an invited guest researcher at the Advanced Telephony Research Lab in Kyoto, Japan, where he contributed to world class research in the speaker adaptation field.

-More recently, as a hobby, he developed and published Quite BASIC, a website, educational resource, and application development tool for classic BASIC.
+As a hobby, he also developed and published Quite BASIC, a website, educational resource, and application development tool for classic BASIC.